 First Grade Teacher Education Requirements and Job Description

 First grade teachers head a single classroom of children aged six or seven.
 They teach reading and writing skills as well as also introduce mathematical and science concepts to first graders.
-First grade teachers typically need a bachelor's degree education as well as licensure and certification for work in public schools.
+First grade teachers typically need a bachelor's degree as well as licensure for work in public schools.
+A teaching internship is often necessary.

 Education Requirements for First Grade Teachers